 While this isn't a problem for us in France as our organic eggs are so fresh and good quality, I appreciate that some American friends reading this may be worried about serving eggs not completely cooked through.

 If you prefer to cook your eggs on both sides, then flip the galette over (carefully so as not to pierce the yolk!) with the egg in the middle only for up to a minute.
 This will lightly cook the egg and the yolk will still be runny.
+Although please remember that this isn't the norm in crêperies here in France as it's not something you should be worried about.

-Classic Fillings and How to Serve
+Classic Fillings and How to Serve Buckwheat Pancakes

-In typical crêperies around France, the following classic fillings for galettes are on every menu.
+In typical crêperies around France, the following classic fillings for buckwheat galettes are on every menu.
 Ask for 'une complète', and everyone will understand what you're asking for.
 The rest are normally specialities of the house - mainly around cheese, including a variation of a warm goat's cheese salad.

-The simplest on the menu is "beurre": a thin, plain buckwheat pancake with melted salted butter.
+The simplest on the menu is "beurre": a plain, thin buckwheat pancake with melted salted butter.
 Worth a taste indeed!
 When that comes, you can be rest assured it's only with the best butter, such as Bordier.

-Galettes are normally served with a simple green salad and fresh herbs (I like to add some toasted walnuts) and une bolée (bowl) of dry cidre.
+Galettes are normally served with a simple green salad and fresh herbs (I like to add some toasted walnuts) and une bolée (bowl) of dry cidre (between 2-8% alcohol).
+For more on Cidre, see the market page on apples.

 - Beurre - the simplest served topped with melted salted butter.